 While a narrower audience does provide the opportunity to better tailor the video ad messaging, testing a broader audience, such as engaged site visitors who haven’t yet purchased, can also be useful in keeping your brand top of mind while ideally driving users back to the site.

-Tadpull Lesson: Creating remarketing audiences in Google Ads can be time-consuming, so we love this custom Google Analytics audience builder template created by an eCommerce Fuel member.
+Tadpull Tip: Creating remarketing audiences in Google Ads can be time-consuming, so we love this custom Google Analytics audience builder template.
 It automatically builds some of the most common remarketing audiences right in your Google Analytics account with the click of a button.

 You might need to customize the audiences in the template based on your site’s traffic levels, but the automatic import can help streamline the process.